6th > February > 2014 Archive

 How bad WAS the parking situation in Middelfart* in 2013?

 The European Commission has flung £6m at a new digital archive for storing public and private sector data generated by European nations.

-We want it HARDER: City bankers survive simulated cyber-war
+City bankers survive simulated cyber-war

 A Bank of England-sponsored exercise designed to test how well financial firms handle a major cyber attack has uncovered serious communication problems.

 Nudge Unit flies into Nesta's arms: Is the hype justified?